-Established in 1989, the Institute for Jewish-Christian Understanding uses the resources of the academic community to foster research and dialogue and to build bridges of understanding between the faith communities.
-Monthly luncheon discussion programs for both clergy and the public, several local living-room dialogue groups, periodic lecture forums with visiting scholars and religious leaders, the annual Wallenberg Tribute program, and annual prejudice reduction workshops for 1,500 middle-school and high-school students from the region all serve our primary objectives.
-On campus, the Institute for Jewish-Christian Understanding sponsors Star-Crossed Students, an interfaith club that leads dorm dialogue, an annual observance of the Night of Shattered Glass, forums on interfaith dating, religious holidays, and other topics; they also publish "Factoids on Faith" in The Muhlenberg Weekly.
-The Institute coordinates LVAIC participation in the March of Remembrance and Hope and a study tour to Shoah (Holocaust) sites in Poland and to Israel.
-It is a founding member of the Council of Centers for Jewish-Christian Relations and collaborates with the Centre for Jewish-Christian Relations in Cambridge (England) and the Shalom Hartman Institute in Jerusalem.
-The Institute for Jewish-Christian Understanding is governed by a board comprising community and college leaders from the business, religious, and academic arenas, and is overseen administratively by the College's Provost.
+Established in 1989, the Institute for Jewish-Christian Understanding uses the resources of the academic community to foster dialogue and the development of resources to help people build bridges of understanding between the faith communities.
+Monthly luncheon discussion programs for both clergy and the public, several local living-room dialogue groups, periodic lecture forums with visiting scholars and religious leaders, the annual Wallenberg Tribute program, and annual prejudice reduction workshops for 1,500 middle-school and high-school students from the region all serve its primary objectives.
+A middle-school curriculum unit on prejudice reduction and a young-adult dialogue resource have both been published by the Institute, along with dozens and dozens of "Factoids on Faith."
+On campus, the IJCU sponsors Star-Crossed Students, an interfaith club that leads student dialogues, an annual observance of the Night of Shattered Glass, forums on interfaith dating, religious holidays, and other topics; their activities can be tracked on their Facebook page.
+The Institute is a founding member of the Council of Centers for Jewish-Christian Relations.
+It is governed by a board comprising community and college leaders from the business, religious, and academic arenas, and is overseen administratively by the College's Provost.
 Financial support comes from individual memberships, congregational and denominational grants, corporate and foundation funding, and the College.